Snaacky/thewiki/docs/getting-started/torrenting.md

 If you use qBittorrent, you may want to consider [binding it to your client](/tutorials/qbittorrent/#vpn-binding).
 !!!

+#### Split Tunneling

+Split tunneling allows you to selectively route your internet traffic through the VPN tunnel or your internet connection simultaneously.
+With split tunneling, you can choose specific applications, websites, or services to be routed through the VPN while allowing other traffic to bypass the VPN and use the regular internet connection.

+See the [split tunneling guide for Wireguard](/tutorials/splittunnel) on how to set it up.

 ### Seedbox

 A seedbox is a dedicated server optimized for high-speed downloading and seeding of torrents.
+Unlike [VPNs](#vpn), seedboxes are separate from your network, allowing for better peace of mind when torrenting.

+Other advantages include:

-These are often remote machines hosted in non-DMCA-compliant regions, where infringement notices are ignored or never sent to you.
-Seedboxes also allow for better uptime for your torrents, especially if you plan to seed without having to leave your PC running or build ratio on various trackers.
+- Better uptime as it doesn't require your PC to run. *This is especially useful if you plan to build ratio on various trackers*
+- Higher prioritization when seeding due to their high speed
+- Avoiding copyright notices, as they are directed to your box instead (i.e. ignored)
+- Synergy and integration with third-party applications/plugins (e.g. [media servers](/guides/playback/#media-servers))

+Seedboxes can be run on your own virtual private server (VPS) or personal computer.
+Alternatively, they can be hosted through various seedbox providers.